Natural Health

 In an exciting area of research, scientists are now investigating benfotiamine’s potential effects on the brain.

-Some of these studies focus on what your brain needs to do when you learn a new skill or study a new subject like an unfamiliar language.
+Some of these studies focus on what your brain needs to do when you learn a new skill or study a new subject, like an unfamiliar language.
 That requires the brain’s neurons to form new networks to incorporate your new memories and knowledge – an ability called neural plasticity.
-When your memory starts to slip and you suffer what’s called cognitive decline, that plasticity is lost.
+When your memory starts to slip and you suffer brain fog and cognitive decline, that plasticity is lost.

 Lab tests in Europe and Asia show that benfotiamine can help the brain maintain its plasticity.2

-According to this research and other studies, benfotiamine interacts with the actions of our genes to cause epigenetic effects that restrict the manufacture and activity of an enzyme referred to as GSK3β.
-GSK3β can block neural plasticity and benfotiamine reduces this negative effect.3
+According to this research and other studies, benfotiamine interacts with the actions of our genes to cause epigenetic effects that restrict the manufacture and activity of an enzyme called GSK3β.
+GSK3β can block neural plasticity, and benfotiamine reduces this adverse effect.3

-Added to that, other research shows that benfotiamine can defend against the brain-damaging effects of advanced glycation end products (AGEs) which can form as the result of high blood sugar.4 AGEs form when accumulated sugar in the body interacts with fats.
-But benfotiamine has been shown to block AGE formation in both the brain and spinal cord.
+Additionally, other research shows that benfotiamine can defend against the brain-damaging effects of advanced glycation end products (AGEs) which can form as the result of high blood sugar.4 AGEs form when accumulated sugar in the body interacts with fats.
+But benfotiamine has been shown to block AGE formation in the brain and spinal cord.

 But it’s only the beginning…